ardsilva/packagefy/README.md

 ## To Be Developed

 - more tests with jest
-- apply concurrently (npm install concurrently
+- apply concurrently (npm install -g concurrently)

 # packagefy